 Festivals are a mecca for the bold and the beautiful when it comes to makeup.
-So you have planned all your outfits for the weekend, next thing is makeup… what do you take with you?
+So by now you have planned all your outfits for the weekend, the next thing is makeup… what do you take with you?
 How can you make it last all day?
 How can you get that ‘I haven’t even tried’ look or how much glitter can I really get away with?
-My festival makeup routine is both easy and inexpensive, so have a read and enjoy!
+My festival makeup routine is both easy and not crazy expensive, so have a read of my Foolproof Festival Makeup Guide and enjoy!

-A light, breathable base is the key at a festival and make sure your foundation contains an SPF as your likely to be out and about all day.
+A light AND breathable base is the key at a festival!
+Plus, make sure your foundation contains an SPF as you’re likely to be out and about all day.

 Eyes and Brows

-I use a cheap as chips eyebrow pencil by MUA, it cost me £1 and its amazing.
-I tread lightly when it comes to filling my brows as I don’t want two huge caterpillars on my face!
+For brows – I use a cheap as chips eyebrow pencil by MUA, it cost me £1 and it’s amazing.
+I tread lightly when it comes to filling my brows as I have got thick hair anyway and don’t want two huge caterpillars on my face!

 Get your Glitter on!